micahwoods/micahwoods.github.io/_posts/2019-06-25-one-simple-trick-better-greens.md

 layout: post
 title: "This one simple trick can transform putting greens from usually good to consistently great"
 share-img: "https://www.asianturfgrass.com/img/soil_sampler_depth.jpg"
-tags: [organic matter, sand, verdure]
+tags: [organic matter, sand, verdure, om246]
 ---

 What's the trick?
 It is measuring the soil organic matter in the green, over time, and then adjusting the maintenance work.
 The purpose of this is to simultaneously produce a putting surface with the desired characteristics while minimizing the amount of disruptive work done to the putting surface.
 Here's how it works.